chris1111/HP-Probook-EliteBook-Package-Creator-OC/index.md

 - Troubleshooting ➤ [High Screen Laptop 1600x900](https://github.com/chris1111/HP-Probook-EliteBook-Package-Creator-OC/issues/2#issuecomment-679373248)

 ## macOS Installation Steps
-- 1- Boot on Install macOS ➦ (Wait for the last line of verbose mode and your screen will open)
+- 1- Boot on Install macOS ➦ (Wait for the last line of verbose mode, `don't worries about ACPI error` and your screen will open) Install macOS
 - 2- Boot on macOS Installer (25 minutes Install time)
 - 3- Boot on macOS Installer (Wait 5 + minutes for the last line of verbose mode (Forcing CS_RUNTIME)  and the system will reboot)
 - 4- Reboot again on the SSD ➦ (Wait for the last line of verbose mode and your screen will open)